We’re often troubled when we feel inner turmoil.

 Often matters come to a head and significant rearrangement needs to take place in our lives.
-And we don’t know how the process came about or what will be its outcome.
+And we don’t know how the process came about or what its outcome will be.

 I wanted to spend a moment looking at it, because I’ve just had a paradigmatic breakthrough myself.
 I’ll discuss the breakthrough, which is quite amazing, in the course of the next few articles.

-Given that we’re headed for a time that will probably show us the fall of one way of seeing after another and given my own experience of it in the moment, I think the exploration of the topic is useful.
+Given that we’re headed for a time that will probably show us the fall of one way of seeing things after another and given my own experience of it in the moment, I think the exploration of the topic may be useful.

 We usually don’t think of the paradigms through which we see things as being paradigms.
 They’re simply normal for us.